 Plage de la Rague

-Next to the Port de la Rague is the beach Plage de la Rague.
-It has two mini arched bays and is flat to walk over.
-The beach is also bigger than the other two on the trail.
-The first castle, the Agecraft Castle, is on the small hill and is not directly on the trail.
+Next to the Port de la Rague lies the charming Plage de la Rague beach.
+Characterized by two miniature arched bays and a flat, easily walkable terrain, this beach is also the largest among the three along the trail.
+The first castle, Agecraft Castle, graces a small hill and, although not directly on the trail, adds to the scenic attraction of the surroundings.

 Plage de la Raguette and a viewpoint